-- U.S. Space-Based PNT Policy

-- International Cooperation Activities

-- Summary
+- U.S. Space-Based Positioning, Navigation and Timing (PNT) Policy - Bilateral Civil GNSS Cooperation Activities - Multilateral Civil GNSS Cooperation Activities - Summary

-U.S. Objectives in Working with Other GNSS Service Providers
+U.S. Objectives in Working with Other GNSS Providers

-- Ensure compatibility ability of U.S. and non-U.S. space-based PNT services to be used separately or together without interfering with each individual service or signal - Radio frequency compatibility - Spectral separation between M-code and other signals - Achieve interoperability ability of civil U.S. and non-U.S. space-based PNT services to be used together to provide the user better capabilities than would be achieved by relying solely on one service or signal - Promote fair competition in the global marketplace
+- Ensure compatibility ability of U.S. and non-U.S. spacebased PNT services to be used separately or together without interfering with each individual service or signal - Radio frequency compatibility - Spectral separation between M-code and other signals - Achieve interoperability ability of civil U.S. and non-U.S. space-based PNT services to be used together to provide the user better capabilities than would be achieved by relying solely on one service or signal - Primary focus on the common L1C and L5 signals - Promote fair competition in the global marketplace